vlutton/encore-ui/src/rxPaginate/README.md

 Used for adding pagination around a data object.

+# Persistence

+The user's preference for the number of items to display per page will be persisted across applications using localstorage.
+This preference is set whenever the use selects a new number to show.

 # Hiding the pagination

 In some instances, the pagination should be hidden if there isn't enough data to require it.
 For example, if you have `itemsPerPage` set to 10, but only have 7 items of data (so only one page).
 Hiding the pagination is pretty simple: